steveafrost/node-js-managing-callbacks-g-416/README.md

 });
 ```

 And there we have it.
 Using similar steps as in our previous example, we use the request module to get the data from OpenWeatherMap's API.
-Once it return, presuming there's been no error, we pass that data along to the final callback, where it's is output.
+Once it returns, presuming there's been no error, we pass that data along to the final callback, where it's output.
 We should see something like this:

 ![](https://curriculum-content.s3.amazonaws.com/node-js/async-example-run.gif)